Saturday, July 29, 2017

 One or two of you might already have spent the few hundred dollars for a 3D printer.
 I envisage that in a few years, every household will have one, using them to print replacement screens for dropped mobile phones or to make a missing Lego block needed to finish a model of Han Solo’s Millennium Falcon.

-Think what you could print if you had an industrial scale 3D printer, like the ones used to print houses in China.
-NASA has also used them to print out 75 percent of the parts for a working rocket engine.
-In the future, you might be able to print a full-scale Millennium Falcon, that actually flies.
+Think about what you could print if you had an industrial-scale 3D printer, like the ones used to print houses in China.
+NASA has also used them to print 75 per cent of the parts for a working rocket engine.
+In the future, you might be able to print a full-scale Millennium Falcon that actually flies.

 What about genetic engineering?
 Seemingly endless trials continue to reaffirm the safety of genetically modified foods.
 The US Food and Drug Administration says diabetics have been using genetically engineered insulin for decades.
-And many animals have been cloned including cows, sheep, horses, dogs and cats.
+Many animals have been cloned, including cows, sheep, horses, dogs, and cats.
 But no one has successfully cloned a human, at least not officially.

 One form of genetic engineering that seems to always be in the news is stem cell research.
-Harvard university scientists have used stem cells to regenerate human heart tissue.
+Harvard University scientists have used stem cells to regenerate human heart tissue.
 They hope a fully functioning human heart will be created using stem cells in several years.
 There are also many reports of stem cells healing paraplegics.
-The University of California reported using them to help a car-crash victim regain the use of his hands and legs.
-While in Japan, the RIKEN laboratory for Retinal Regeneration used stem cells to stop the muscular degeneration of an 80-year-old’s eyesight.
+The University of California reported using them to help a car crash victim regain the use of his hands and legs.
+While in Japan, the RIKEN Laboratory for Retinal Regeneration used stem cells to stop the macular degeneration of an 80-year-old’s eyesight.

 Kurzweil says artificial intelligence is the key to the singularity.
-Once computers get smarter than you and me they will not only design smarter computers, but they will be able to speed up the development of nanotechnology, 3D printing, and genetic engineering.
-For those of us counting on fully experiencing the singularity, we can hope that an algorithm is currently being written that will soon turn computers into smarter than human AIs.
+Once computers get smarter than you and me, they will not only design smarter computers, but they will also be able to speed up the development of nanotechnology, 3D printing, and genetic engineering.
+For those of us counting on fully experiencing the singularity, we can hope that an algorithm is currently being written that will make computers more intelligent than humans.
 We can hope such an algorithm will be announced next week, seemingly materialise from nowhere, like 3D printers did.

 References: